First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Bitexco Financial Tower

 This is modern Saigon.
 This is Ho Chi Minh City as it turns into the 21st century.
 It looks like a sailing boat from far away.
 The glistening silver-like structure shows a helicopter pad as you draw closer.
 You can see the peak or go get a beer close to the top by joining the Heineken Experience.
-There are some nice local food places around here, along with western cuisines available.
+There are some nice local food places around here, along with Western cuisines available.

 The views around Nguyen Hue